TNS-corporatepartner/new-school-corporate-partnerships/_values/couragously-innovative.markdown

 order: 2
 ---

-- We rethink the question, not just the answer.
+- We rethink the question, not just the&nbsp;answer.
-- We collaborate with unlikely partners to expand possibilities.
+- We collaborate with unlikely partners to expand&nbsp;possibilities.
-- We innovate with a purpose to improve the human experience.
+- We innovate with a purpose to improve the human&nbsp;experience.